attowatt/i2c2midi/README.md

 # i2c2midi

 i2c2midi is a simple DIY 3 hp eurorack module that speaks I2C and MIDI.
 It's primarily build to be used together with [monome Teletype](https://monome.org/docs/teletype/).
 It receives I2C messages and converts them to either MIDI notes or MIDI CC messages.

+Currently in prototype status.
+It was built using a horizontal protoboard and a LEGO 2x16 plate as front panel.

 ## Details
 - DIY eurorack module